apache/tomcat-training/README.md

    ```
 1. View the material on <http://localhost:8000>

-Edits made to the source files should be visiblein yoru browser shortly after saving.
+Edits made to the source files should be visible in your browser shortly after saving.